willshersystems/ansible-sshd/README.md

 * `sshd_namespace_append`

-By default (*null*), the role defines whole content of the configuration file (with potential system defaults).
-To allow this role to be invoked from other roles or from multiple places in a single playbok on systems that do not support drop-in directory, we can define namespaces, that will allow us place configuration snippets idempotently into a single configuration file.
-The only requirement for these instances is to have different namespace name (this variable).
-Other limitation of openssh configuration file such as that only the first option specified in a configuration file is effective still apply.
+By default (*null*), the role defines whole content of the configuration file including system defaults.
+You can use this variable to invoke this role from other roles or from multiple places in a single playbook on systems that do not support drop-in directory.

+When this variable is set, the role places the configuration that you specify to configuration snippets in a existing configuration file under the given namespace.
+You need to select different namespaces when invoking the role several times.

+Note that limitations of the openssh configuration file still apply.
+For example, only the first option specified in a configuration file is effective for most of the variables.

-Technically, the snippets are placed in `Match all` blocks (unless they contain other match block) to make sure they are applied regardless the previous match blocks.
-This allows to configure any non-conflicting options from different roles invocations.
+Technically, the role places snippets in `Match all` blocks, unless they contain other match blocks, to ensure they are applied regardless of the previous match blocks in the existing configuration file.
+This allows configuring any non-conflicting options from different roles invocations.

 ### Secondary role variables